Green-Software-Foundation/if-docs/docs/pipelines/instance-metadata.md

           cloud/instance-type: Standard_A1_v2
 ```

-Now you can run this manifest using:
+Now you can run this IMP using:

 ```sh
 if-run -m instance-metadata.yml -o output.yml